 Expression of Interest

 The UBC CIC supports student/staff teams tackling real-world issues and challenges, where application of novel and emerging technology or computing approaches are essential.
 Challenge projects may be proposed by UBC faculty, staff, students and community partners.
-Projects will generally take between 10-13 weeks.
+Projects will generally take between 10-16 weeks.

-The Expression of Interest is the first stage of the process; if needed, we will collaborate with Challenge Sponsors to further develop the ideas, to assemble teams and/or to stream projects to other programs if this one is not suitable.
+If needed, we will collaborate with Challenge Sponsors to further develop the ideas, to assemble teams and/or to stream projects to other programs if this one is not suitable.

 Criteria